Plotting

 Warning

 This function will get TWISS tables for both beams, which means it will USE both the lhcb1 and lhcb2 sequences, erasing previously defined errors or orbit corrections.
 The second sequence USE will be called on is lhcb2, which may not be the one you were using before.
-Please re-use your wanted sequence after calling this function!
+Please re-use your wanted sequence after you have called this function!

 • **kwargs -- If either ax or axis is found in the kwargs, the corresponding value is used as the axis object to plot on.